About

 • What physical phenomena can classical vs quantum machines learn and discover?

-My ultimate dream is to build quantum machines that can discover new facets of our universe beyond the capabilities of humans and classical machines.
+My ultimate goal is to build quantum machines capable of discovering new facets of our universe beyond the capabilities of humans and classical machines.

 Cartoon depiction of intelligence